 Nut Free Halloween Treats

 Nut Free is a reality for many schools.
 If that is the only regulation your school has, your kid can bring candy!
-Here’s a list of 40 Nut-Free Halloween Candies from This Crazy, Blessed Life.
+Here’s a list of peanut butter free and nut-free Halloween candy from Peanut Allergy.com.

 Dairy Free Vegan Halloween Treats